 The CenturyLink Marketplace Provider Program Guide is designed to outline the process expectations for technology companies seeking to integrate their products and services into the CenturyLink Marketplace.
-Partners who enter this program and meet the certification requirements will be eligible to have their approved technology listed in the CenturyLink Cloud Marketplace.
-To express interest in joining the program, prospective partners can visit the CenturyLink Cloud Marketplace Provider Program web page, reach out to their sales account manager directly, or email the Marketplace team.
+Partners who enter this program and meet the certification requirements will be eligible to have their approved technology listed in the CenturyLink Marketplace.
+To express interest in joining the program, prospective partners can visit the CenturyLink Marketplace Provider Program web page, reach out to their sales account manager directly, or email the Marketplace team.

 - CenturyLink Employees

 The CenturyLink Marketplace Provider Program is designed to provide additional value within CenturyLink’s enterprise cloud computing platform and other strategic CenturyLink products and offerings, through partnerships with innovative technology and service providers.
 The CenturyLink Marketplace provides an online catalog of installable software and solutions, allowing consumers to browse and purchase in a self-service, low friction consumption model.
 The Marketplace also provides a quick and easy way for CenturyLink sales force to help customers purchase solutions.